vita-student-projects/2DCarPoseEstimation-Group57/README.md

 <sup>Result of shufflnet train with 30 epoch</sup>
 </p>

-As seen in the results above, the shufflenet is really better to detect the car 62%>49% but is also better twice better in AP and AR.
+As seen in the results above, the Shufflenet is really better to detect the car 62%>49% but is also twice better in AP and AR.
-Therefore we decide to keep the shufflenet and to continue to train it.
+Therefore, we decided to keep the Shufflenet and to continue to train it.

 ## RESULTS with SHUFFLENET after 60 epoch